MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/service-description/operations-and-monitoring.md

 ### Change process overview

-Here’s a summary of how the change process is shared between Microsoft and customers.
+Here’s a summary of how the change process is shared between Microsoft and customers: